Tietoevry

-Tietoevry Oyj, Tietoevry Corporation, (Tieto prior to Jun 2019) is a Finnish IT software and service company providing IT and product engineering services.
+Tietoevry Corporation (natively Tietoevry Oyj, Tieto prior to June 2019) is a Finnish IT software and service company providing IT and product engineering services.
 Tietoevry is domiciled in Espoo, Finland, and the company's shares are listed on the NASDAQ OMX Helsinki, NASDAQ OMX Stockholm and Oslo Stock Exchange.
-Tietoevry has approximately 24,000 employees across 20 countries, and has customers in the energy, forestry, banking, and healthcare sectors.
+Tietoevry has approximately 15,000 employees across 20 countries, and has customers in the energy, forestry, banking, healthcare and public sectors.

 History

-Tietotehdas, TT Tieto and Tieto in Finland (1968–1999)
+Finland and corporate origins 1968-2008

-Tieto started its business operations in Espoo, Finland in 1968 under the name Tietotehdas Oy.
-During the company's first years, it developed and maintained IT systems mainly for the Union Bank of Finland (Suomen Yhdyspankki, today Nordea) and its customers, as well as a few forestry companies.
+Tieto started its business operations in Espoo, Finland, in 1968 under the name Tietotehdas Oy.
+During the company's first years, it developed and maintained IT systems mainly for the Union Bank of Finland (Suomen Yhdyspankki, today Nordea), its customers and a few forestry companies.

 The customer base of the company grew during the 1970s, when mini-computers were introduced alongside the existing mainframe computers.
 Besides mainframe computer services and software, the development of IT systems was also central to the operations of Tietotehdas.
 Customers represented several industries and operations were organized according to these verticals.
 During the 1990s, the company experienced rapid growth through a number of acquisitions, mergers and strategic alliances.

-In December 1995, Tietotehdas acquired the Finnish state computer centre (VTKK-Yhtymä Oy).
-The new company was named TT Tieto Oy.
+The company's name was changed from Tietotehdas to TT Tieto in 1995 and Tieto in 1998.
 In 1996, the company strengthened its exposure in the telecom sector considerably through the acquisition of Avancer.
-The company's name was changed to Tieto Corporation Oyj in 1998.

-Enator in Sweden, Denmark, Norway and Finland (1977–1999)

-Enator corporation started in 1977 as a consultant firm created to support the Pronator company with software and project management.

-In 1989, Enator AB acquired the Norwegian IT consulting company ISI AS.
+In 1999, Tieto and the Swedish Enator corporation merged to form TietoEnator.